eXascaleInfolab/bench-vldb20/Algorithms/README.md

 If your algorithm requires linking extra libraries, add all the `-l` and `-L` statement at the end of the lines 2 and 5

+and set the class name to `NewAlgAlgorithm` and AlgCode field to `nalg`.

 --->

 - Copy the Mean Impute files into the new ones (using your primary name):